Algal Biotechnology and Bioeconomy MSc

 As part of this module, topics will include the process of microalgal scale-up from cells on small agar tubes or liquid vials to 70+L algal bioreactors in the SAMS-CCAP ARIES system.
 The types of scale are considered in the lectures, and harvesting processes (centrifugation and membrane filtration) will be taught as part of lectures and practical sessions.
 Productivity units in terms of aerial and other units will be taught.

 The off-site visit to the University of Cambridge Algal Innovation Centre will introduce you to different ways of growing and harvesting algae in larger settings.
-There may also be opportunity to visit industrial algal growth companies in the UK.
-SWOT analyses will develop your skills in critical evaluation of scale up techniques.
+There may also be opportunity to visit industrial algal growth companies in the UK, and attend conferences and professional development courses and seminars during your studies.

 MSc